bbatsov/metaredux/_posts/2019-10-04-rubocop-meets-minitest.md

 ```

 By default all the cops are scoped to `**/test/**/*`, which in theory should work fairly well for most
 projects.
-Keep in mind, however, that you mind have to adjust it if your project utilizes some non-standard
+Keep in mind, however, that you might have to adjust it if your project utilizes some non-standard
 folder layout.

 On a related note - we've also launched a [Minitest Style Guide](https://minitest.rubystyle.guide) alongside